Our most commonly asked questions are shown below. If you have a question for us that isn't covered, send us an email. We'd love to hear from you!

 Keep in mind that you should also replace your tyres for all the below factors

-Your tyre pressure will change as the load and the weight of the vehicle changes.
-It is recommended you check your tyre pressure weekly to make sure your tyres are safe at all times especially if you are travelling on a long journey.
-Each vehicle has a varied required tyre pressure so you will need to check the vehicle handbook, on the inside of your fuel cap or the inside the door pillar.
+Your tyre pressure will change as the load and the weight of the car changes.
+It is recommended you check your tyre pressure monthly to make sure your tyres are safe at all times especially if you are travelling on a long journey.
+Each car has a varied required tyre pressure so you will need to check the vehicle handbook, on the inside of your fuel cap or the inside the door pillar.

-Winter tyres are designed with a superior grip that aides you to drive safely in winter conditions such as snow, ice and rain when the outdoor temperature is below 7°C. Winter tyres allow the vehicle to stop up to 11 metres earlier than regular tyres in icy conditions when braking at 20mph.
-They do this by using a rubber compound and a pattern designed specially to help braking in cold conditions.
+Winter tyres are designed with a superior grip that aides you to drive safely in winter conditions such as snow, ice and rain when the outdoor temperature is below 7°C. Winter tyres allow cars to stop up to 11 metres earlier than regular tyres in icy conditions when braking at 20mph.
+They do this by using a rubber compound and a pattern designed specially to help to brake in cold conditions.

 It isn’t a legal requirement to change your tyres seasonally however it helps if you live in areas where weather conditions are worse for longer periods of time.
 Some countries will have legal requirements for winter tyres so please check their driving laws before visiting.